1234OmYadav/Tech-Wizard-_1234OmYadav/experiment/theory.md

-🔷 What is Amplitude Modulation (AM)?
-Amplitude Modulation (AM) is a modulation technique in which the amplitude of the carrier wave is varied in proportion to the message signal (modulating signal), while the frequency and phase remain constant.

-🔷 Types of Amplitude Modulation:
-There are several types of AM, but two important ones used in this experiment are:

-🔹 1.
-DSB-FC (Double Sideband Full Carrier) Modulation:
-In DSB-FC, both the upper and lower sidebands are transmitted along with the carrier.

-Mathematical Expression:

-𝑠
-(
-𝑡
-)
-=
-[
-𝐴
-𝑐
-+
-𝐴
-𝑚
-cos
-⁡
-(
-2
-𝜋
-𝑓
-𝑚
-𝑡
-)
-]
-cos
-⁡
-(
-2
-𝜋
-𝑓
-𝑐
-𝑡
-)
-s(t)=[A
-c
-​
- +A
-m
-​
- cos(2πf
-m
-​
- t)]cos(2πf
-c
-​
- t)
+1. Amplitude Modulation (AM) :
+Amplitude Modulation (AM) is a technique used in electronic communication to transmit information over a carrier wave.
+In AM, the amplitude of a high-frequency carrier signal is varied in accordance with the instantaneous amplitude of the modulating signal, which contains the information to be transmitted.

+2. Double Sideband Amplitude Modulation (DSB-AM):
+In Double Sideband Amplitude Modulation (DSB-AM), both the upper and lower sidebands are transmitted along with the carrier signal.
+The modulated signal can be mathematically expressed as:

+$ s(t) = [A_c + m(t)] \cos(2\pi f_c t) $

+where:

+s(t) is the modulated signal,
+Ac is the amplitude of the carrier, m(t) is the modulating signal, fc is the frequency of the carrier.
+The DSB-AM signal contains two sidebands:

+Upper Sideband (USB):
+Lower Sideband (LSB):
+The presence of both sidebands means that DSB-AM is less efficient in terms of bandwidth and power usage, as both sidebands carry the same information.

+3. Single Sideband Amplitude Modulation (SSB-AM) Single Sideband Amplitude Modulation (SSB-AM) is a more efficient form of amplitude modulation where only one of the sidebands (either the upper or lower) is transmitted, eliminating the carrier and the other sideband.
+This results in a significant reduction in bandwidth and power consumption.

+The SSB signal can be represented as:

+$ s(t) = A_m \cos(2\pi f_m t) \cos(2\pi f_c t) - A_m \sin(2\pi f_m t) \sin(2\pi f_c t) $

+This representation shows that SSB modulation effectively conveys the same information as DSB but occupies less bandwidth.

+4. Modulation Factor
+The modulation factor (or modulation index) is defined as the ratio of the peak amplitude of the modulating signal to the amplitude of the carrier signal:

+$ m = \frac{A_m}{A_c} $

 Where:

-𝐴c: Carrier amplitude

-𝐴m : Message signal amplitude

-𝑓c: Carrier frequency

-𝑓m: Message frequency

-Spectrum: Includes carrier fc, upper sideband 𝑓 𝑐
-+
-𝑓
-𝑚
-f
-c
-​
- +f
-m
-​
- , and lower sideband
-𝑓
-𝑐
-−
-𝑓
-𝑚
-f
-c
-​
- −f
-m
-​
- .

-🔹 2.
-SSB (Single Sideband) Modulation:
-In SSB, only one sideband (either upper or lower) is transmitted.
-The carrier and the other sideband are suppressed.

-This reduces bandwidth and power consumption.

-Spectrum: Contains only one sideband (either 𝑓 𝑐
-+
-𝑓
-𝑚
-f
-c
-​
- +f
-m
-​
-  or
-𝑓
-𝑐
-−
-𝑓
-𝑚
-f
-c
-​
- −f
-m
-​
- ).

-Types of SSB:

-SSB-SC: Single Sideband Suppressed Carrier

-SSB-FC: Single Sideband with Full Carrier (less common)

-🔷 Modulation Index (Modulation Factor)
-The modulation index (or modulation factor) in AM is a measure of the extent of modulation applied to the carrier signal.

-🔹 Formula:
-𝑚
-=
-𝐴
-𝑚
-𝐴
-𝑐
-m=
-A
-c
-​

-A
-m
-​

-​

-Where:

-𝐴
-𝑚
-A
-m
+m is the modulation factor,
-​
- : Amplitude of the modulating signal
+Am is the peak amplitude of the modulating signal,

-𝐴
-𝑐

- : Amplitude of the carrier signal
+Ac is the amplitude of the carrier signal.

-🔹 In terms of waveform (using CRO):
-If you observe the modulated wave on a CRO:

-𝑉
-max

-​
- : Maximum value of the envelope

-𝑉
-min
- n
-​
- : Minimum value of the envelope

-𝑚
-=
-𝑉
-max
-−
-𝑉
-min
-𝑉
-max
-+
-𝑉
-min
-m=
-V
-max
-​
- +V
-min
-​

-V
-max
-​
- −V
-min
-​

-​

-✅ Ideal Range:
-0
-≤
-𝑚
-≤
-1
-0≤m≤1.
-✅ Overmodulation:
-𝑚
->
-1
-m>1 — causes distortion
+A modulation factor of $m < 1$ ensures that the modulated signal does not distort, while $m = 1$ represents 100% modulation.
+If $m > 1$, distortion occurs, leading to signal degradation.

+Summary
+In summary, DSB-AM and SSB-AM are two important techniques in amplitude modulation.
+DSB-AM transmits both sidebands and the carrier, while SSB-AM transmits only one sideband, making it more efficient.
+Understanding the modulation factor is crucial for ensuring optimal performance in communication systems.